kevintores92/leadgenie-repo/RAILWAY_DNS_CHECKLIST.md

 - Run migrations:

-  railway run -- npx prisma migrate deploy --schema=./prisma/schema.prisma
+  railway run -- prisma migrate deploy --schema=./prisma/schema.signup.prisma

 9) Notes & security
 - Do not commit secrets.
 Keep secrets only in Railway variables and local `.env` files that are gitignored.